 Bakersfield Water Treatment Plant, CA, United States of America

 Kern County provided the land for the intake structure, the pump station and new reservoir.
 The City of Bakersfield constructed the reservoir and made the water supply available.
 Cal Water were responsible for building the pump station and the treatment plant itself.
-Black and Veatch, acting as construction team leader, had the design and build contract.
+Acting as construction team leader, Black and Veatch had the design and build contract.

 The project also required the provision of finished water and backwash collection, residual decant recovery systems, storm water drainage and associated pipe-work, together with electrical, instrumentation and control systems.